-Grocers shops in the early 20th century
+Grocers shops, early 20th century UK

-When I was a child in the early 20th century, there were several grocers and general provisions stores within easy reach.
+In the early 20th century, there were several grocers and general provisions stores within easy reach.

 Customer care at the grocers

 Cutting and weighing out bacon